mnahkies/ephemeral-postgres/README.md

 By default, it will create users with `LOGIN CREATEDB` and authenticate using `TRUST` but this can be customized with the environment variables below.

+Prebuild images are pulled from dockerhub automatically for recent postgres versions.

 ## Installation